fahim-86/Amibroker-afl/README.md

  - Set Study ID `UP/DN`
     - `UP` - for resistance line
     - `DN` - for support line
+You will receive an email as soon as the price close Above or Below the support/resistance line.

 Check this out for [Amibroker email setting](https://www.amibroker.com/kb/2014/11/12/how-to-configure-alerts-to-work-with-ssl-e-mail-accounts/)